outreachy/website/README.md

 # What is Outreachy?

 Outreachy is a three-month paid internship program for people traditionally underrepresented in tech.
+Interested applicants can apply for this internship program.
 This repository is for the Django code that comprises the [Outreachy website](https://www.outreachy.org).

 # Current state of Outreachy tech